-- Spices – Blending the cheese sauce with nutritional yeast, garlic, onion, and chili powder will make it extra cheesy and give it an authentic Mexican flavor.
+- Spices - Blending the cheese sauce with nutritional yeast, garlic, onion, and chili powder will make it extra cheesy and give it an authentic Taco Bell flavor.

-I recommend using a high powered blender, like a Vitamix, to help make this cheese sauce as smooth as possible.
+I highly recommend using a high-powered blender, like a Vitamix, to help make this cheese sauce as smooth as possible.
 If you only have a food processor or a regular blender, just blend the mixture longer.

-Chop the potatoes: Cut into small bite-sized pieces.
+Step 1: Chop the potatoes.
+Cut into small bite-sized pieces.

-Soften the potatoes and cashews: Boil the potatoes and cashews in a pot of water until the potatoes are fork tender.
+Step 2: Soften the potatoes and cashews.
+Boil the potatoes and cashews in a pot of water until the potatoes are fork-tender.

-Blend it all up: Add the potatoes, cashews, and the rest of the ingredients to a blender and blend until smooth.
+Step 3: Blend it all up.
+Add the potatoes, cashews, and the rest of the ingredients to a blender and blend until smooth.
 Feel free to add more water if it’s too thick.